publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptIII/m__us_usc_t26_s125.md

     (f) __Qualified benefits defined__

+    For purposes of this section—

+        (1) __In general__

-        For purposes of this section, the term “qualified benefit” means any benefit which, with the application of subsection (a), is not includible in the gross income of the employee by reason of an express provision of this chapter (other than section 106(b), 117, 127, or 132).
+            The term “qualified benefit” means any benefit which, with the application of subsection (a), is not includible in the gross income of the employee by reason of an express provision of this chapter (other than section 106(b), 117, 127, or 132).
 Such term includes any group term life insurance which is includible in gross income only because it exceeds the dollar limitation of section 79 and such term includes any other benefit permitted under regulations.

+        (2) __Long-term care insurance not qualified__

-Such term shall not include any product which is advertised, marketed, or offered as long-term care insurance.
+            The term “qualified benefit” shall not include any product which is advertised, marketed, or offered as long-term care insurance.

+        (3) __Certain exchange-participating qualified health plans not qualified__

+            (A) __In general__

+                The term “qualified benefit” shall not include any qualified health plan (as defined in section 1301(a) of the Patient Protection and Affordable Care Act) offered through an Exchange established under section 1311 of such Act.

+            (B) __Exception for exchange-eligible employers__

+                Subparagraph (A) shall not apply with respect to any employee if such employee’s employer is a qualified employer (as defined in section 1312(f)(2) of the Patient Protection and Affordable Care Act) offering the employee the opportunity to enroll through such an Exchange in a qualified health plan in a group market.

     (g) __Special rules__